Wayne Township, Jay County, Indiana

 Wayne Township is one of twelve townships in Jay County, Indiana, United States.
-As of the 2010 census, its population was 7,918 and it contained 3,748 housing units.
+As of the 2020 census, its population was 7,987 (up from 7,918 at 2010) and it contained 3,748 housing units.

 History

 Wayne Township was organized in 1837.

 Floral Hall was listed on the National Register of Historic Places in 1983.

 Geography

 According to the 2010 census, the township has a total area of 37.14 sqmi, all land.
 The streams of Butternut Creek, Elm Brook, Golf Brook, Hearne Run, Little Salamonie River, Millers Branch, Race Run and Saw Run run through this township.